 Challenge

 Oakland’s Chinatown district sits in one of the city’s oldest commercial areas, where roadways were originally designed for a much different era of travel.
-The streets are overbuilt, with more lanes than today’s traffic requires, resulting in wide, empty roadways that encourage high vehicle speeds and make walking uncomfortable and unsafe.
+May of the streets are overbuilt, with more lanes than today’s traffic requires, resulting in wide, empty roadways that encourage high vehicle speeds and make walking uncomfortable and unsafe.

-Complicating the effort further, several other projects were already underway in the area due to recent grant opportunities.
-Each had its own design files, traffic considerations, and timelines, requiring careful coordination among multiple teams.
+Complicating the effort further, several other projects were already underway in the area.
+Each had its own design files, traffic assumptions and considerations, and timelines, requiring careful coordination among multiple teams.

 Solution